jaseknighter/flora/README.md

 # Flora - beta

-l-systems sequencer and bandpass filtered sawtooth engine for monome norns
+An L-systems sequencer and bandpass filtered sawtooth engine for monome norns

 TODO: insert link to youtube and lines